ballerina-platform/ballerina-dev-website/learn/user-guide/why-ballerina/flexibly-typed.md

 ---
 layout: ballerina-left-nav-pages-swanlake
-title: Network-Aware Type System
+title: Flexibly Typed
 description: See how the Ballerina programming language's network-aware type system helps developers work with networked resources in their code.
 keywords: ballerina, programming lanaguage, type system, data binding
-permalink: /learn/user-guide/why-ballerina/network-aware-type-system/
+permalink: /learn/user-guide/why-ballerina/flexibly-typed/
-active: network-aware-type-system
+active: flexibly-typed
 intro: See how the Ballerina programming language's network-aware type system helps developers work with networked resources in their code.
 redirect_from:
 - /why/the-network-in-the-language/